Eleos AI Research is a nonprofit organization dedicated to understanding and addressing the potential wellbeing and moral patienthood of AI systems.

 Meet the people who drive Eleos AI's research

-Rob is a leading researcher on AI consciousness, moral patienthood, and related issues.
+Rob is a leading researcher on AI consciousness and AI welfare.
 He has a PhD in Philosophy from NYU and previously worked at the Future of Humanity Institute and the Center for AI Safety.

 Kathleen Finlinson